shivvignesh/IMDb-reviews-Sentiment-Analysis/README.md

 You also need a software to run this python notebook, "Jupyter Notebook".
 It is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

-## Description of the Dataset
+## Description of the Dataset & Attribute information

 IMDb reviews dataset can be found on kaggle https://www.kaggle.com/oumaimahourrane/imdb-reviews.
-The dataset contains 25k reviews (approx) & only two columns which are SentimentText and Sentiment.
+The dataset contains 25k reviews (approx) & only two columns which are <strong>SentimentText</strong> and <strong>Sentiment</strong>.
 This contains 25k highly polar reviews for binary classification.
+The Sentiment column which contains the binary classified output for each review,
+* 1- positive review

-* SentimentText:
+* 0- negative review

+## Description of the repository

+The repository contains 4 notebooks

+* imdb review logistic regression-CountVectorizer.ipynb: This notebook contains a logistic regression model trained to classify the movie review as positive or negative.

+The vectorization method used is <strong>CountVectorizer</strong>

+CountVectorizer in brief is provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words, but also to encode new documents using that vocabulary.

+* imdb review logistic regression-TfIdf Vectorizer.ipynb: Notebook is similar to the above, but the vectorization used is <strong>TfIdf vectorizer.</strong>

+TF-IDF is an abbreviation for Term Frequency-Inverse Document Frequency and is a very common algorithm to transform text into a meaningful representation of numbers.
+The technique is widely used to extract features across various NLP applications.